NPA threatens to sue Glencore for operating without license

 “On the basis of the above, you are hereby advised to suspend any such activities with immediate effect, failing which the Authority will have no choice but to take necessary legal action against your company.”

-This comes after the controversy over the involvement of two unregistered companies, Zup Oil and Movenpinaa Energy, which were involved in the sale of contaminated oil.
+This news comes after the controversy over the involvement of two unregistered companies, Zup Oil and Movenpinaa Energy, in the sale of contaminated oil.

 Those companies were found to be operating without a license and the NPA indicated that they would face sanctions.